ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/017-other-options.md

 When a [viewer comment is added as an overlay](../006-using-overlays/#comment-overlays), use this setting to automatically hide it after a given number of seconds.
 When this setting is activating, the overlays will also be hidden automatically after changing Scenes.

-#### Show Skype's Active Speaker Camera

-When on a Skype call with more than one guest, Skype can offer a camera source what shows the person who is currently speaking.

 #### Use Discrete Graphics Card for Main Screen